supertwist/20objects/02-number-box.md

 2. Modify the patch in exercise 1 to accept a second input that will change the operand in all of the calculations simultaneously.
 Hint: Dividing by zero is a bad idea in math, so you may want to limit the operand value to a positive number.

-# Friend Object: Slider
+# Friend Object: `Slider`
 Sometimes, you just want a simple user interface element for setting or displaying a value without showing an actual number.
 In this case, the slider object is the answer.
-You will find the slider object in the object palette (which you get with a double-click on a blank part of the patcher window), near the bottom left of the object set.
+You will find the `slider` object in the object palette (which you get with a double-click on a blank part of the patcher window), near the bottom left of the object set.

 ![Screenshot 2025-01-09 at 2 12 33 PM](https://github.com/user-attachments/assets/89e12317-47a6-4fe7-8153-b248715badae)

-When you create a slider, it is fairly simple: it has a border and a little bar.
+When you create a `slider`, it is fairly simple: it has a border and a little bar.
 This bar is the control; if you lock your patch and click-drag on this bar, you will see that it slides up and down via mouse control.
-Unlock your patch and connect the outlet of the slider to a new number box.
-Now lock the patch and change the slider value - you will see that it outputs a number based on the bar's position.
-By default, the slider object will produce (or show) numbers in the range from 0 to 127 (a parallel with the MIDI range of note values).
+Unlock your patch and connect the outlet of the `slider` to a new number box.
+Now lock the patch and change the `slider` value - you will see that it outputs a number based on the bar's position.
+By default, the `slider` object will produce (or show) numbers in the range from 0 to 127 (a parallel with the MIDI range of note values).
 You can change this to any range by selecting the object and changing the range value.
 Putting in a value of 500 will change the range to go from 0 to 499 (500 individual steps).
 You can also enter minimum values (which will change the starting point of your range) and a multiplier (which will perform an automatic multiplication of the output of your slider).

 # Exercise
-Create a new patch with a slider connected to a multiply object with an operand of 10.
-Connect the output of the multiply object to a number box.
+Create a new patch with a `slider` connected to a `*` object with an operand of 10.
+Connect the output of the `*` object to a number box.
 Lock the patch and move the slider.
 Is there any way that this is different from using a number box as input?

 # Related Objects
 All of the numbers we've worked with so far have been integer (whole) numbers.
 While these are useful, much of the interesting information is found between integers, in the world of floating point (fractional) numbers.
 Within Max, there is a separate stream of objects and procedures you use to work with floating point numbers.